Chri5At/soil_moisture_sensors_for_esp_home/README.md

 ## DF Robot Firebeetle ESP8266 IoT with DF Robot Soil Moisture Sensor v.2 and INA3221 Board
 <img src="https://github.com/Chri5At/soil_moisture_sensors_for_esp_home/assets/123552852/f96620cf-234a-4010-8c70-60297826b371" alt="DFR ESP8266" width="400" height="auto">

-# #3 Power consumption optimization
+# #3 Optimize power consumption
 To optimize power consumption, we can power the sensor by using a GPIO Pin.
 TO be able to measure the consumption, we use a second microcontroller with INA3221.
 ![06](https://github.com/user-attachments/assets/bacb1cb2-767e-4d9e-a8b1-093ca2ddd6af)

 # #4 Solar Power the Setup
-To be able to run our sensor indefinitely while also changeing the update rate, we add a solar module to our setup.<br />
+To be able to run our sensor indefinitely while also increasing the update rate, we add a solar module to our setup.<br />
 ## Setup to Comparison of different charge controllers by measuring solar and battery power.
 ![Test Setup Kopie 0](https://github.com/user-attachments/assets/ea31abca-e7dd-42f2-9cfe-c459a4ba7851)<br />
 ## Single configurations